-Hit those same arteries, and it can in-turn block a carotid, causing the patient to present like a stroke.
+Hit those same arteries and the dissection can in-turn extend into a carotid, causing the patient to present like a stroke.

 Here’s a SCARY – but rare – one: hit a coronary artery, usually the RCA, and you’re going to see a STEMI on the ECG (3.2%).
 So, in that case, you’ll have a patient who presents with chest pain and an acute MI, maybe even in CHF (6.6%), but their underlying problem is actually an aortic dissection.
 Give them heparin or lytics and that’s what Dr. Amal Mattu likes to call a “clean kill.”
 I like to call it an impossible diagnosis.

 The quickest way is through aortic rupture, which carries a 50% prehospital and 80% overall mortality.

 As mentioned earlier, you can also dissect back into the pericardium, fill it with blood, and die from tamponade.

 Or, from that last scenario, there’s also a small chance you can block one or more coronary arteries, and perish from a heart attack and sudden cardiac arrest.

 Severe aortic insufficiency from poor flow through the aorta, combined with an incompetent aortic valve, can also lead to poor perfusion and death.